November 17, 2022

-Surface protection comes in all shapes and sizes in the construction industry.
+Surface protection products come in all shapes, sizes and materials in the construction industry.
 One area in particular that can cause many headaches, is the staircase.

 When it comes to choosing the right temporary stair protector, consider scenarios that can potentially create unnecessary hazards on the job site.

 Once you’ve considered all possible hazards, explore different construction stair protection options that are designed for carpet.
-Don’t be fooled by the carpet’s texture, it can become slippery and dangerous during construction just like hardwood floors.
-Additionally any spills, dirt or dust exposed to carpeted surfaces can be absorbed and therefore difficult to clean.
+Carpet flooring can be slippery and dangerous during construction.
+Additionally, any spills, dirt or dust exposed to carpeted surfaces can be absorbed and therefore difficult to clean—costing you time cleaning and money on repairs.

-Carpet protection film with adhesive backing is a long-lasting, residue-free solution that lasts up to 30 days.
-Non-skid carpet films are ideal for stairs and are easy to install with the help of a film applicator.
+Carpet protection film with strong adhesive backing is a long-lasting, residue-free solution that lasts up to 30 days.
 Durable, temporary carpet films are resistant to punctures, tears and leaks making them great for high traffic areas.

 Not all stair areas need long term protection.
-For simple paint touch-ups or low traffic areas, a slip-resistant drop cloth will do the trick.
-It’s important to choose a runner that has a non-skid backing and leak resistant top to avoid falls and carpet stains.
+For simple paint touch-ups, a slip resistant drop cloth will do the trick.
+It’s important to choose a runner that has a slip resistant backing and leak resistant top to avoid falls and carpet stains.

 Hardwood floors continue to be the more popular flooring choice these days.
-Over the past few years, homeowners are ditching the carpet, revealing and refinishing their traditional hardwoods.
+Over the past few years, homeowners are ditching the carpet and refinishing their traditional hardwoods.

-Because wood floors are delicate and solid, impact and slip resistance is crucial when choosing a floor and stair protector during construction and home improvement projects.
-Explore padded protection products that have a non-slip backing and are leak resistant.
+Because wood floors are solid but easily damaged, impact and slip resistance is crucial when choosing a floor and stair protector during construction and home improvement projects.

 Non-slip canvas drop cloths are also great for hardwood stairs.
-Choose a painter’s drop cloth that features a grippy back and absorbent top.
 Slip-resistant drop cloths are particularly great for hardwoods because they easily conform to the stair shape and stay in place.
+Get with the grip, and look for the orange thread for slip resistant safety!

 Be sure to take the time to properly prep and protect any staircases on the job.
 This includes riser protection and stair tread protection.
 In addition to carpet or hardwood protectors, consider wearing non-skid shoe covers.
 Shoe guards will help decrease tracking throughout the job site, and provide additional traction when traveling up and down any stairs.